syncrosim/pysyncrosim/docs/quickstart.rst

 View Results
 ^^^^^^^^^^^^

-From running many scenario at once we get a list of Result scenarios.
+From running many scenario at once we get a list of result scenarios.
 To view the results, we can use the scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method on the indexed list.

 .. code-block:: pycon